 The City of Atlanta has created the #ATLSTRONG FUND, a donation campaign led by the Mayor’s Office in partnership with United Way of Greater Atlanta to support City of Atlanta residents experiencing economic hardships and health-related issues caused by COVID-19.
 Click here for more information.

-In follow up to declarations of national and state emergencies by the President and Governor, respectively, several organizations have made significant changes to their operations to prevent the spread of COVID-19 while still serving their constituencies.
+Several state organizations have made significant changes to their operations to prevent the spread of COVID-19 while still serving their constituencies.
 For an update on State Services in Georgia, click here.

 Spotlight on Federal Efforts

 The U.S. Department of Labor maintains a COVID-19 webpage through the Occupational Safety and Health Administration (OSHA) that provides infection prevention information specifically for employers and workers.
 Click here to learn more.

 The U.S. Department of Education maintains a COVID-19 webpage designed to equipp states, communities, educators and families with resources and flexibilities that empower students of all ages to continue pursuing their education goals.
 Click here to learn more.

 TheU.S.
 Department of Treasury provides a review of how the CARES Act is providing economic assistance for American workers and families, small businesses, and preserves jobs for American industries..
 Click here to learn more.